Maya Soetoro-Ng

 Maya Kasandra Soetoro-Ng (née Soetoro; /ˈmaɪ.ə suːˈtɔəroʊ ˈɪŋ/; born August 15, 1970) is an Indonesian-born American academic, who is a faculty specialist at the Spark M. Matsunaga Institute for Peace and Conflict Resolution, based in the College of Social Sciences at the University of Hawaiʻi at Mānoa.
 She is also a consultant for the Obama Foundation, working to develop the Asia-Pacific Leaders Program.
-Formerly a high school history teacher, Soetoro-Ng is the maternal half-sister of Barack Obama, the 44th president of the United States.
+Soetoro-Ng is the maternal half-sister of Barack Obama, the 44th president of the United States.

 Early life and education

-Soetoro-Ng was born in Saint Carolus Hospital, a Catholic hospital, in Jakarta, Indonesia, the daughter of American cultural anthropologist Ann Dunham, an American of Swiss, German, Irish, Scottish, Welsh and English descent and Chinese-Indonesian businessman Lolo Soetoro.
-Her elder half-brother is the 44th president of the United States, Barack Obama.
-She has said she was named after American poet Maya Angelou.
+Soetoro-Ng was born in Saint Carolus Hospital, a Catholic hospital, in Jakarta, Indonesia, the daughter of American cultural anthropologist Ann Dunham (1942–1995), an American of Swiss, German, Irish, Scottish, Welsh and English descent and Indonesian businessman Lolo Soetoro (1935–1987).
+She had two half-brothers, Barack Obama (born 1961), the 44th president of the United States, and Bayu Yusuf Aji Soetoro (born 1981), and a half-sister, Rahayu Nurmaida Soetoro (born 1984).
+She also had an adoptive sister, Holiah Soetoro (1957–2010).
+Soetoro-Ng has said she was named after American poet Maya Angelou.

 Soetoro-Ng and Obama spent several years together in Indonesia and in Hawaii before her mother decided to return to Indonesia with her.
 After her parents divorced in 1980, her father remarried.
-From this marriage, Soetoro-Ng has another half-brother, Yusuf Aji Soetoro (b.
-1981) and a half-sister, Rahayu Nurmaida Soetoro (b.
-1984).
+From this marriage, Soetoro-Ng has another half-brother and a half-sister, who are of no relation or familial connection to Obama.

 While living in Indonesia, Soetoro-Ng was home-schooled by her mother.
 From 1981 to 1984, Soetoro-Ng attended Jakarta International School.
 Like Obama, Soetoro-Ng returned to Hawaii and attended the private Punahou School in Honolulu, Hawaii, graduating in 1988.

 Soetoro-Ng received her B.A. degree from Barnard College of Columbia University.
 She then received an M.A. in secondary language studies and an M.A. in Secondary Education from New York University.
-In 2006, she received a Ph.D. in international comparative education from the University of Hawai'i at Manoa.
+In 2006, she received a Ph.D. in international comparative education from the University of Hawaiʻi at Mānoa.

-Soetoro-Ng has often spoken warmly about her relationship with her older half-brother, which she says has remained strong even though they have often lived far apart.
-As adults, they have often celebrated Christmas in Hawaii, and savor the time they spend with their families together.
+According to The New York Times, Soetoro-Ng "has often spoken warmly about her relationship with her older brother" and their families have "often celebrated Christmas in Hawaii" together.